The Deeside County Open takes place on Monday

 Angus did their best for us too.
 They pulled out all the stops against Perth & Kinross and drew on 4.5 games each.
 With two wins and a draw, giving them 5 match points, Perth & Kinross won the trophy.
 With two wins, giving us 4 match points, Aberdeenshire was hard on the Perth & Kinross heels as runner-up.
 Congratulations to Perth & Kinross who retained the trophy from 2019.

 Many thanks must be put on record.

-First of all, thanks to Meldrum House.
+First of all, thanks to our Jamboree and Monifieth hosts and helpers.
 Thanks to:

-Next, thanks to various ALCGA officials and members.
+Next, thanks to everyone behind the ALCGA endeavour.
 Thanks to:

 Final Comment …